nawarajsubedi25/GitCommands/Basic _Git_Commands_1.md

 2. git clone
    git clone [url]
 This command is used to obtain a repository from an existing URL.
-URL should be in (https://)
+URL should be in (https://) git clone --single-branch --branch <branchname> <remote-repo>
+This will clone a specific branch (branchname). or git clone -branch new_feature git://remoterepository.git This would clone only the new_feature branch from the remote Git repository.
 ~~~~~~~
 ~~~~~~~
 3. git add